Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Discussion

 \subsection{From Foveation to Pre-attentive Mechanisms}

 The second result of this study is the emergence of localization properties in networks re-trained with foveated inputs.
-Thanks to the definition of likelihood maps, that collates the output of the model while scanning the visual scene at a limited number of fixation points, this allows us to gain insight into the specificities of retinotopic processing: this transformation provides a more focused view, thus better separating the different elements of the image when focusing on its specific parts.
-This is reminiscent of pre-attentive mechanisms which allows biological vision to only porocess the important zones of the visual space.
-As a result, it provides a proxy for the measurement of saliency, in particular with respect to a set of cued labels.
+Through the definition of likelihood maps, which collate the model's output while scanning the visual scene at a limited number of fixation points, we gain insight into the specificities of retinotopic processing.
+This transformation provides a more focused view, thus better separating different elements of the image when focusing on specific parts.
+Such processing is reminiscent of pre-attentive mechanisms which allow biological vision to selectively process important zones of the visual space.
+As a result, retinotopic transformation provides a proxy for the measurement of saliency, particularly with respect to a set of cued labels.

-One hyopthesis is that the foveated retinotopic mapping implemented in the log-polar transform implements an efficient prior for visual object geometry.
-Indeed, a main source of variability in the view of an object comes from displacements of the observer relative to it, for example as the objects scales in the visual field as one approaches it, or as the object rotates with a rotation of the head.
-The log-polar mapping allows for a more invariant representation which explictly implements this prior for these displacements.
-Additionally, imposing translation invariance of the representation implements a prior on the possible representations allowed by the network~\cite{Lempitsky2018}.
-However, it was observed that some classes have different statistics, and the relative size of buses are on average bigger than that of cats.
-Globally, we expect that different foveated retinotopies may emerge in different ecological niches.
+One hypothesis is that the foveated retinotopic mapping implemented in the log-polar transform provides an efficient prior for visual object geometry.
+Indeed, a main source of variability in the view of an object comes from displacements of the observer relative to it, for example as the object scales in the visual field as one approaches it, or as the object rotates with a rotation of the head.
+The log-polar mapping allows for a more invariant representation which explicitly implements this prior for these displacements.
+Additionally, imposing translation invariance of the representation establishes a prior on the possible representations allowed by the network~\citep{Lempitsky2018}.
+However, it has been observed that different classes have different statistics, and the relative size of buses is on average larger than that of cats.
+Consequently, we expect that different foveated retinotopies may emerge in different ecological niches.